How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 If the IRS Accepts Your Offer

 If the IRS accepts your offer, you must comply with the payment terms outlined in the agreement.
-Failure to comply can result in the IRS terminating the agreement and collecting the original tax owed plus interest and penalties.
+Failure to comply can result in the IRS terminating the agreement and reinstating the full original tax debt plus interest and penalties.
 The IRS has the authority to grant a one-time extension for a payment.
 This extension can be applied within a two-year period.

 If the IRS Rejects Your Offer

-If the IRS rejects your offer, they will provide written notification that includes reasons for the rejection and how to appeal.
-The application fee and any payments submitted with the offer are non-refundable.
+If the IRS rejects your offer, or returns it, they will send written notification or a letter explaining why and how to appeal.
+The application fee and any payments submitted with the offer are non-refundable and are applied to outstanding irs tax debt.

-You have the option to appeal the rejection within 30 days using Form 13711 or a letter.
+You have 30 days to appeal a rejected offer using Form 13711 or a letter.
 If the IRS thinks the offer is too low and there are no special circumstances, they may reject the offer or ask you to increase it.

 Appealing an IRS Decision